 He does not oppose the Left making “short-term tactical alliances” with conservative forces, but argues that it must never give up its independence or stop openly espousing its values.
 This must include “championing feminist values as much as national liberation values” as part of building the kind of “resolutely progressive leaderships that have hitherto been so cruelly lacking.”

-Questions for the Future
+Questions From the Future

 As welcomed as Achcar’s book is, it does leave itself open to some criticism.
 While he discusses the Syrian Kurds, he does so only briefly, without drawing out their politics and connections with other regional movements.
 Considering their role as a broadly socialist and feminist force, the success and limits of the Kurdish movement’s strategy should have been explored.